 Trauma treatment looks at the underlying cause of why a person has chosen to have a relationship with a substance instead of reconnecting with society, friends and family.
 In some cases, treatment is delayed due to the stigma surrounding mental illness or the idea that one has to hit rock bottom before seeking help.
 Entering a therapeutic process with a trained mental health professional can open up a pathway to recovery and allow PTSD sufferers to manage their symptoms effectively.

 Drivers of behaviours and emotions in later life are very often rooted in past underlying pain or trauma experienced either physically or emotionally.
-To get help today contact the rehab Cape Town for more information on trauma-based talk therapy.
+To get help today contact the rehab Johannesburg for more information on trauma-based talk therapy.